 Anderson and Watson Lakes Trail is a 5.3 mile heavily trafficked out and back trail located near Concrete, Washington that features a lake and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Sedro-Woolley: Follow State Route 20 east for 17 miles to milepost 82.
 Turn left on Baker Lake Highway (Forest Road #11).
 Continue for 14 miles to the Baker Dam Road and turn right.
 Drive past the Puget Sound Energy Kulshan Campground and across the Upper Baker Dam.
 After crossing the dam, turn left on Road #1107.
 Follow this road for 8 miles and then go left on Road #1107022.
 The trailhead and parking area are located on the right.

 G to last lake for most privacy and best camp spots!
 Beautiful lake, great mountain views all without too much effort (just equal effort on way in and out) .
 Lots of blueberries when in season!
 One downfall is lots of bugs.

 This is an absolutely beautiful hike.
 The roads are good and the trail conditions are great.
 It would be a 5 star if not for the bugs.
 Take plenty of bug spray!

 Hiked this one with a friend.
 Still plenty of snow.
 Road up to parking was in good shape up to where the snow was covering the road.
 Not much of a chance to get up the big hill with the snow, so we just hiked from there.
 Didn't make it into the lakes due to the snow.
 Will have to try this one again later in the spring.